Automely — AI

 FREQUENTLY ASKED QUESTIONS

 Dependency injection (DI) is a design pattern where a class's dependencies — the other services it needs — are provided from outside the class rather than created inside it.
 In NestJS, you declare that a Controller needs a UserService by listing it in the constructor.
 NestJS's injector automatically creates and provides the UserService instance.
 The benefits are testability (you can inject a mock UserService in tests), decoupling (the Controller does not know how the UserService is constructed), and lifecycle management (NestJS handles singleton vs request-scoped instances).
 Developers coming from Express often find DI unfamiliar at first — it adds structure that Express does not require.
-In any application maintained by more than one developer over time, that structure pays for itself.
+But in any application maintained by more than one developer over time, that structure pays for itself.